 For those yet to discover the wonderful world of swimming spas, there are an inordinate number of benefits that can be derived from these amazing and enjoyable units.
 Not only is swimming a great exercise, but it can also lead to clarity of the mind and a positive self-image.
 And this doesn’t even begin to describe the fun, joy, and sense of freedom that swimming can provide.
 But in this day and age of body consciousness, one of the most frequently asked questions is if swimming can help with weight loss.
 Can you lose belly fat by swimming?
 To examine these questions further, we’ve put together an article to figure out if using your swim spa can affect the size and shape of specific body parts.

 Before you begin to even think about losing weight and burning belly fat through a swimming workout, you need to begin with a proper warm-up.
 Failure to do so will not only inhibit your overall performance, it can lead to injury which will set your weight loss goals back even further.
 A proper warm-up should begin on dry land with some stretching and calisthenics.
 What you want to do is get your blood flowing to all your muscles while preparing them for explosive use.
-Once you get in the water you should swim 10 to 15 minutes at a moderate pace before really cranking things up.
+Once you get in the water you should swim 10 to 15 minutes at a moderate pace before increasing the intensity level.
 This will get you prepared for your actual workout.

 Get A Cardiovascular Workout